ThomasDeutsch/flowcards/README.md

 # flowcards
-flow based modeling for JavaScript & TypeScript.

-flows allow synchronized complex behaviours that can always be reasoned about.
+model application behaviour based on use-cases, that can be easily reasoned about.

 ## What is flow based modeling?
 In contrast to the object-oriented approach, where behaviour is described by the reactivity of different objects,